-Congressman Jefferson had a lot of the African ambassadors involved in the legislation and so forth, and the legislation was very instrumental to the continent of Africa So as a result, Congressman Jefferson knew the leaders, the African leaders.
-When they would come to the United States, they would visit with the President and always come to Capitol Hill, visit with members of Congress, and Jefferson personally knew probably about 30 leaders, heads of state, and all of them thankful were because of his involvement with this legislation that passed, that opened up all kind[s] of trading opportunities with the continent of Africa.
+Congressman Jefferson had a lot of the African ambassadors involved in the legislation and so forth, and the legislation was very instrumental to the continent of Africa So as a result, Jefferson Congressman knew leaders, the African leaders.
+When they would come to the United States, they would visit with the President and always come to Capitol Hill, visit with members of Congress, and Jefferson personally knew probably about 30 leaders, heads of state, and all of them were thankful because of his involvement with this legislation that passed, that opened up all kind[s] of opportunities trading with the continent of Africa.